 Click on the Multi-Row Card under the Visualization section.
 It automatically converts the Column Chart into a Multi-Row Card.
 The screenshot below shows the Multi-Row Card that shows the Total Sales Amount grouped by Product Color.

 Create a Multi-Row Card in Power BI Approach 2

 First, click on the Multi-Row Card under the Visualization section.
 It creates a Multi-Row Card with dummy data, as shown in the below screenshot.

 Let me drag the Product Color and Sales Amount to the Fields section.
 As you can see, it shows the Multi-Row Card of Product Color and Sales Amount.

 Next, Let me drag one more metric value, i.e., total product cost, to the Fields section.

 Let me drag the Tax Amount as well.

 Let me do some quick formatting to this Multi-Row Card

-NOTE: I suggest you to refer Format Power BI Multi-Row Card article to understand the formatting options.
+NOTE: I suggest you refer to the Format Multi-Row Card article to understand the formatting options.